‘Glee’ Doc Says Cast Member Pressured Cory Monteith Into Relapse

 “That confused him and made him mad.
 But he did, he started drinking because he was given permission by somebody that he loved,” Kirkpatrick adds.
 “He resented it, but he also took the direction.
 It took him on a path to destruction.”

-Kirkpatrick doesn’t name any names of the co-star who allegedly pushed Monteith to return to drinking.
+Kirkpatrick doesn’t name the co-star who allegedly pushed Monteith to return to drinking.

 He also discusses the stress of Michele’s relationship with Monteith.
 The co-stars reportedly began dating around 2012.